 Ah, the open bar.
 Alcohol can add up quickly.
-Curb the cost by offering only a limited selection of wines and beer (Trader Joe’s Charles Shaw brand of wine, nicknamed “Two-Buck Chuck,” is a good option).
+Curb the cost by offering only a limited selection of wines and beer.
 If your venue allows it, you can also recruit one of your friends to be the designated bartender for the evening.

 Band or DJ

-Regardless of whether you book a band or a DJ, prepare to spend between several hundred to several thousand dollars.
-After all, the band needs to compensate its members and cover its transit costs and any sound system rental; a DJ has to get paid for his time and compensate for his equipment costs.
+Regardless of whether you book a band or a DJ, prepare to spend between several hundred and several thousand dollars.
+After all, the band needs to compensate its members and cover its transit costs and any sound system rental; a DJ has to get paid for their time and compensate for their equipment costs.

 Want to rent a photo booth, where guests can snap pictures of themselves?
 Want a popcorn or a cotton-candy machine?
 Want to give your guests little jars of honey as a take-home present?
-All these guest gifts cost a fair deal of money.
+All these guest gifts cost money.